tbarbette/npf/README.md

 ```bash
 python3 npf-watch.py click fastclick --mail-to tom.barbette@ulg.ac.be --tags fastregression --history 1
 ```
+The arguments are :
  * click fastclick : List of repos to watch, as described in the repos folder
  * --history N allows to re-do the tests for the last N commits, you will receive an e-mail for each commits of each repos.
  * --tags TAG1 TAG2 [...] allows to set flags which change variables in the tests, see below.

+See *python3 npf-watch.py --help* for more options

-### NPF Comparator
+### NPF Compare

-Compare allows to do the contrary of npf-run.py : instead of testing multiple testies on one repository, it tests one testie across multiple repositories.
+NPF-Compare allows to do the contrary of npf-run.py : instead of testing multiple testies on one repository, it tests one testie across multiple repositories.

-This example allows to compare click against fastclick for the infinitesource test case :
+This example allows to compare Click against [FastClick](https://github.com/tbarbette/fastclick/) (a faster version of the Click Modular Router) for the infinitesource test case :

 ```bash